zenn0001/first-personal-website/README.md

 This page provides a deeper insight into Justine’s background, education, and interests. <br>

 🎓 Personal & Educational Background <br>
-Born on February 14, 2004, and currently residing in Dasmariñas, Cavite. <br>
+Born on February 14, 2004, and currently residing in Dasmariñas, Cavite.
-Attended Dr. Jose P. Rizal Elementary School and Dasmariñas Integrated High School. <br>
+Attended Dr. Jose P. Rizal Elementary School and Dasmariñas Integrated High School.
-Currently studying the ICT strand under the TVL track at Emilio Aguinaldo College Cavite. <br>
+Currently studying the ICT strand under the TVL track at Emilio Aguinaldo College Cavite.

 📜 Biography <br>
 A more detailed personal journey, covering: <br>